-PREFACE TO 3ED
+PREFACE TO 4ED

 Hong Kong Family Court Tables, affectionately 'Duxbury Etc', is a public interest project made possible through the support of our authors, contributors, sponsors and the Hong Kong Family Law Association (HKFLA).
-It remains the only reference work to be published freely by family lawyers for the public and for the legal profession published simultaneously in English and Chinese.
+It remains the only reference work to be published freely by family lawyers for the public.
+We publish in both English and Chinese because the law should be accessible to all, regardless of language.
 It is not intended to be an exhaustive or in-depth examination of the law (that is left to others).
-Our aim is simpler: to make the resolution of family disputes easier and less destructive.
+Our aim is simple: to make the resolution of family disputes easier and less destructive.
 We hope to do this by empowering our readers to do their own research, to quickly educate themselves on the law and facts relevant to most family law disputes.
 To assist the reader, wherever possible, freely available Internet-based resources are hyperlinked in the text.